huangwei-pku/huangwei-pku.github.io/research.md

 ### Publications & Forthcoming

+**Motherhood Penalty and Low Fertility in China: A Pseudo-Event Study.** with Yiping Wang, Hantao Wu, and Yi Zhou.
+Conditionally Accepted by *Journal of Population Economics*.

+**Economic Policy Uncertainty, Health Status, and Mortality.** with Xiaoyan Lei and Miao Yu.
+Accepted by *Social Science & Medicine*.

 **The Educational and Labor Market Consequences of Teenage Exposure to Rural Land Decollectivization in China.** with Zhian Hu, Wei Luo, Wuyue You, and Chuanchuan Zhang.
-Conditionally Accepted by ***Journal of Economic Behavior & Organization***.
+Accepted by ***Journal of Economic Behavior & Organization***.

 **Social Norms and the Impact of Early Life Events on Gender Inequality.** with Albert Park and Wei Luo, Accepted by ***Journal of Human Resources***.